Hauts-de-France Pass Renovation,the technical and financial instrument designed by the regional Public Service for Energy Efficiency

 Private period property in the Region of Picardie (France) accounts for 15% of its greenhouse gas emissions.
-To rise to the challenge of energy renewal across its property portfolio, the region of Picardie (France) has launched a pilot project with the Public Service for Energy Efficiency (PSEE) christened Picardie Pass Rénovation.
+To rise to the challenge of energy renewal across its property portfolio, the region of Picardie (France) has launched a pilot project with the Public Service for Energy Efficiency (PSEE) named Picardie Pass Rénovation.

 Founded on an innovative economic model, through a dedicated public fund, the PSEE advances the amount allocated to renovation works; beneficiaries repay this advance through financial savings generated on their energy bill.

 Breaking with the public subsidy, the PSEE focusses on a virtuous, self-regulated economic model to help significantly reduce energy consumption in residential buildings and bring about local economic expansion.
 Since January 2020, Picardie Pass Rénovation became Hauts-de-France Pass Rénovation.

 AN INNOVATIVE AND VIRTUOUS FINANCIAL INSTRUMENT

-The first public operator to set up a third-party-financing mechanism, the Picardie PSEE thus seeks to implement an everlasting virtuous circle to bring about the expansion of the regional territory: reduced energy consumption across its property portfolio, combating the energy poverty, revival of the local economy in the construction sector and support for innovation.
+The first public operator to set up a third-party-financing mechanism, the PSEE thus seeks to implement an everlasting virtuous circle to bring about the expansion of the regional territory: reduced energy consumption across its property portfolio, combating the energy poverty, revival of the local economy in the construction sector and support for innovation.

 - Supporting business and jobs amongst regional construction professionals: